 It is best to use a stand mixer for this heavy dough.
 You can also start the recipe with a handheld mixer, then stir in the flour with a wooden spoon.

 Step 1.
 Measure the sugar into a medium-sized bowl and zest the lemons over the sugar.
-Then with your fingers mix the lemon zest and sugar together.
+Then, with your fingers, mix the lemon zest and sugar.
 This releases the oils in the lemon zest and flavors the sugar.

 Step 2.
 Add the butter to a large mixing bowl and beat until it's fluffy.

 Step 3.
-Mix in the lemon-sugar mixture then add the flour by the ½ cups.
+Mix in the lemon-sugar mixture, then add the flour to the ½ cup.
 Just mix until no flour is visible.

 Step 4.
-When your dough is made divide it in half and roll into logs about 2 inches wide.
-If you are rolling the cookies in the colored sanding sugar you need to do that now.
+When your dough is made, divide it in half and roll it into logs about 2 inches wide.
+If you are rolling the cookies in the colored sanding sugar, you need to do that now.
 You want the dough logs to be warm from rolling so the sugar will stick to the dough.

 Step 5.
 Wrap the logs in wax paper and chill for about an hour.
-At this point, you can wrap these cookie rolls in plastic wrap for another day or put them in freezer bags to freeze for later.
+At this point, you can wrap these cookie rolls in plastic for another day or put them in freezer bags to freeze for later.

 Why do you chill shortbread cookies?

 Rolling shortbread cookies in sugar

-One thing I have added to these cookies is rolling them in colored sanding sugar.
-This is optional but I love the color and crunch it gives to the shortbreads.
-Since I bake a lot I keep white sanding sugar on hand and color it to go with what I am baking.
-You can also use regular sugar but it will not bake as well as the sanding sugar.
+One thing I have added to these cookies by rolling them in colored sanding sugar.
+This is optional, but I love the color and crunch it gives to the shortbreads.
+Since I bake a lot, I keep white sanding sugar on hand and color it to go with what I am baking.
+You can also use regular sugar, but it will not bake as well as the sanding sugar.